Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Local Universal Explanations

 \subsection{Representative data selection}

 The problem of selection of representative sample of data to train a local explainer is non trivial task.
 As discussed before and shown in Figure~\ref{fig:degenerated-dists}, the state-of-the-art rule-based explainers use artificially generated data as a base for selecting representative sample for training, which corrupts the distribution of the data and makes it difficult to identify the correct neighborhood for local explanations.
-This may result in overcomplicated explanations and non-truely local explanations, which could be valuable in debugging a ML model, but less informative for domain experts who are mostly interested what concepts (patterns) in the data are used by the model to provide a certain decision.
-This question cannot be answered with artificially generated data that domain experts are not familiar with, or whose existence in the real world is disputable.
+This may result in overcomplicated explanations and non-truly local explanations, which could be valuable in debugging a ML model, but less informative for domain experts who are mostly interested in what concepts (patterns) in the data are used by the model to provide a certain decision.
+This question cannot be answered with artificially generated data that domain experts are not familiar with or whose existence in the real world is disputable.
+Furthermore, artificially generated samples results in large ratio of so called phantom branches, i.e. branches that have no coverage in real exmaples and was genreated only based on artifically populated data.
+The example of such a situation was given in Figure~\ref{fig:degenerated-dists}, in the right-most plot, where the ration of pahntom branches is presented with respect of number of dimensions of the dataset.
+It can be seen that artificially generated samples makes the ratio of such branches increasing for in LRE and EXPLAN possibly creatign explanations that have no real representatives in the dataset.